 Press down with your knuckles or silicone spatula to create a uniform surface and to push out air.

-At a temperature of 76-78ºF, it typically takes up to 10-12 hours for this sweet stiff levain to be at peak.
+At a temperature of 76ºF, it typically takes up to 10-12 hours for this sweet stiff levain to be at peak.
 For my starter I typically see 3-3.5 times increase in size at peak.
 The levain will smell sweet with only a mild tang.

 Tangzhong

-In a sauce pan set on medium heat, stir the milk and rolled oats.
+In a sauce pan set on medium heat, stir the milk and flour until blended.
 Then cook for several minutes until well thickened, stirring regularly with a spoon or heat-resistant spatula.
 Let cool in the pan or, for faster results, in a new bowl.
 Theoretically it should reach 65ºC (149ºF) but I don’t find I need to measure the temperature as the tangzhong gelatinizes at this temperature.
 You can prepare this the night before and refrigerate it, ensure that it is covered to prevent it from drying out.

 If you plan on using a stand mixer to mix this dough, set up a Bain Marie and use your stand mixer’s bowl to prepare the tangzhong.